guglielmobartelloni/sftp-tui/README.md

-# FTP TUI
+# SCP TUI
-An FTP client written in GO
+An SCP client written in GO

 ## License
 MIT